-I do not believe I am any more impressed by rhetoric than is Mr. Hemingway, I may have a greater capacity for, or sympathy with, general ideas (provided they have a bearing on what I consider good action) but Gabriele as aviator has shown just as much nerve as any of dear Hem's pet bullbashers.
+I do not believe I am any more impressed by rhetoric than is Mr. Hemingway, I may have a greater capacity for, or sympathy with, general ideas (provided they have a bearing on what I consider good action) but Gabriele as aviator has shown just as much nerve as any of dear Hem's pet bull-bashers.

-" OF BEING RULED "
+"OF BEING RULED"

-THE last state of degradation whether of a democratized or of a non-democratized people is that in which they begin to wail to be dominated.
-DISTINGUISH between fascism which is organ-ization, with the organizer at its head, to whom the power has not been GIVEN, but who has organized the power, and the state of America, where the Press howls that we should GIVE power to Roose-welt is to a weak man, or a man generally supvelt, i.e., to a weak man, or a man generally supposed to be weak, a man who has shown NO UNDERSTANDING whatsoever, and no knowledge whatsoever of contemporary actuality.
-One can't tell whether this howl proceeds from terror-ized banderlog, or from pimps paid so to howl in the interests of the hidden coup d'état-ists, but this will to give up one's rights is at the opposite pole from the action of the fascio in 1921-2 when their drive was precisely to maintain order and a state of civilization and NOT to have it overridden by one party or diddled into nonentity by corruption.
-The degradation in America is phenomenal in
+HE last state of degradation whether of a democratized or of a non-democratized people is that in which they begin to wail to be dominated.
+DISTINGUISH between fascism which is organization, with the organizer at its head, to whom the power has not been GIVEN, but who has organized the power, and the state of America, where the Press howls that we should GIVE power to Roosevelt, i.e., to a weak man, or a man generally supposed to be weak, a man who has shown NO UNDERSTANDING whatsoever, and no knowledge whatsoever of contemporary actuality.
+One can't tell whether this howl proceeds from terrorized banderlog, or from pimps paid so to howl in the interests of the hidden coup d'état-ists, but this will to give up one's rights is at the opposite pole from the action of the fascio in 1921-2 when their drive was precisely to maintain order and a state of civilization and NOT to have it overridden by one party or diddled into nonentity by corruption.

 The degradation in America is phenomenal in that legally the machinery for local resilience EXISTS, all the cadres, frames for local organization are nicely plotted out, many of them have functioned, but the populace AND the intelligentsia are now too lazy, cowardly or ignorant to make any use of them.

 Occasionally South Dakota or some incult western state informs the world that it has its own legislature, but the efforts of this kind are neither coherent nor very enlightened.

 Why it should be supposed that a "soviet" would function where extant deliberative bodies do not is somewhat beyond me.
 Simply: the soviet is not the direct line for the U.S.A.
 Half the energy required to change a state legislature into a soviet would recharge the extant form and make it function IF there were the prerequisite skill and knowledge.

 And in any case you can't GIVE power.
 Give authority to a nincompoop and you merely step into chaos.
 Which is presumably what the fishers in troubled waters desire, ever and always desire.